 Honeymoon Bay is a gorgeous spot surrounded by a rocky headland and forest.
 Bindijine Beach a couple of hundred metres away is also stunning.
 There are beautiful beaches, walks and lighthouses to explore in Jervis bay.
 We recommend the Jervis Bay sea Kayak tour as a great way to see some of the area’s marine life.

 The campground is open on weekends, public holidays and during school holidays.
 Outside of the January holidays, it works on a first come, first serve basis.
 There is a ballot system in January.
 Facilities are basic.
 There are toilets and picnic areas, but you will need to bring everything from water to toilet paper.
 Fees are approx. $15 per night for two adults and $5 a night for extra people.
 Better still, children under 16 are free!

 Dry Tank Campground, Gundabooka National Park

-Located around 50km south of Bourke, the Gundabooka National Park is centred around the striking Mt Gunderbooka, which rises 500m above the surrounding plains.
-It has 3 main campgrounds and 2 sites where accommodation is available in former station buildings.
-Due to limited accommodation and seasonal closures, and limited water supply ensure you check availability before heading out.
+Gundabooka National Park is centred around the striking Mt Gunderbooka, which rises 500m above the surrounding plains.
+It has three low cost campgrounds and 2 sites where accommodation is available in former station buildings.
+Due to limited accommodation, seasonal closures, and limited water supply ensure you check availability before heading out.

 Attractions in the park include walks which explore indigenous sites and remnants from the days when the park was a sheep station.
 These range from short walks around the camping areas and an indigenous rock-art site, to a strenuous hike to the summit of Mt Gunderabooka, known as the Valley of Eagles walk.